 - Full board

-Journey from majestic St Petersburg to historic Moscow on this Russian river cruise
+Journey from opulent St Petersburg to historic Moscow on this Russian river cruise

-Explore impressive St Petersburg and historic Moscow.
-Discover a wealth of historic treasures – from the picturesque wooden buildings of Kizhi Island to the splendours of the Hermitage collections - on this leisurely river cruise.
+Explore the grandeur of St Petersburg and historic Moscow.
+Discover a wealth of treasures – from the picturesque wooden buildings of Kizhi Island to the splendours of the Hermitage collections – on this leisurely Russian river cruise.

 29 meals: 10 breakfasts, 9 lunches and 10 dinners